This ‘arachnid megacity’ may be largest spider’s web ever found

 Researchers say well over 100,000 spiders from two different species coexist in this remarkable underground metropolis for arachnids

-Researchers have discovered what could be the world’s largest known spider’s web, an arachnid “megacity” teeming with tens of thousands of the insects in a cave on the Albania-Greece border.
+Researchers have discovered what could be the world’s largest known spider’s web, an arachnid “megacity” teeming with tens of thousands of the creatures in a cave on the Albania-Greece border.

-The newly discovered web is a massive structure spanning 100 square metres and home to a colony of 69,000 domestic house spiders, also known as the barn funnel weaver or Tegenaria domestica, and 42,000 Prinerigone vagans, a species of sheet weaver spiders.
+The newly discovered web is a massive structure spanning 100 square metres and is home to a colony of around 69,000 domestic house spiders, also known as the barn funnel weaver or Tegenaria domestica, and 42,000 Prinerigone vagans, a species of sheet weaver spider.

-Social spiders are known to make communal webs that may host thousands of the insects, but finding giant web structures inhabited by otherwise solitary species is already quite rare.
-But never before had researchers documented a cooperative web woven by multiple individuals of different spider species.
+Social spiders are known to make communal webs that may host thousands of them, and finding a giant web structure inhabited by an otherwise solitary species is already quite rare.
+But never before had researchers documented a cooperative web woven by individuals belonging to multiple different species.

 Explorers first came across the giant web during an underground wildlife survey in 2022.